 In the Summer of 2015 Jay Lethal, ROH Television Champion was announced as number one contender to Jay Briscoe, the ROH World Champion.
 The two faced off at Best in the World ‘15.
 The match was a “winner takes all” for both titles.
 Lethal won the match claiming he unified both titles referencing his World Television Championship.
 This makes Jay Lethal the first, and to date, only African American World Champion.

-At Slammiversary 2016 Bobby Lashley would face Impact World Champion Drew Galloway in a “knockout of tapout only” match.
+At Slammiversary 2016 Bobby Lashley would face Impact World Champion Drew Galloway in a “knockout or tapout only” match.
 Lashley previously won both the X-Division and King of the Mountain Championships making it a title vs titles match.
 Bobby Lashley won the match becoming Impact Champion a third time before losing the title to Eddie Edwards on Impact on October 3, 2016.
 Lashley won the Impact Championship for the second time at Genesis 2017 making him a 4 time champion in Impact Wrestling.

 On June 30, 2018, 3 years after his first title reign started, Jay Lethal wrestled in a four-way match including champion Dalton Castle and other challengers Matt Tavin and Cody(Rhodes).
 Jay Lethal became a two time World Champion in his current reign as ROH Champion.

 With his win over Daniel Bryan, Kofi Kingston won his first WWE Championship.
 His reign makes him one of only two black men, the other being The Rock, to win WWE’s flagship title.
 As well as joining the elite of his sport, he joins an exclusive club.
 He is only the 28th African American to hold a world championship in wrestling.
 Kofi is now at the top of his industry.
 Only time will tell what type of champion he will be and the legacy he leaves.
-His name goes on the list alongside not only world champions but hall of Famers.
+His name goes on the list alongside not only world champions but Hall of Famers.
 It’s a new day indeed.